-|| (157) O true believers, be not as they who beheved R $\frac{1.7}{8}$. not, and said of their brethren when they had journeyed in the land or had been at war, If they had been with us, those had not died, nor had these been slain: whereas what befell them was so ordained that GOD might take it matter of sighing in their hearts.
-GOD giveth life and causeth to die: and GOD seeth that which ye do.
-(158) Moreover if ye be slain, or die in defence of the religion consciousness of freedom asserted itself, and so he was saved from that "behef in an absolute predestination, which turns men into mere puppets, and all human life into a grim game of chess, wherein men are the pieces, moved by the invisible hand of but a single player, and which is now so general in Muhammadan countries" (R. B. Smith's Mulammad and Muhammadanism, pp. 191, 192.)
-And yet, while believing Muhammad much less a fatalist than his disciples, whose wild fanaticism is described so eloquently by Gibbon, yet we can by no means go the length of saving with Mr. Smith, that "there is little doubt that Muhammad himself, if the alternative had been clearly presented to hum, would have had more in common with Pelagius than with Augustine, with Arminius than with Calvin."
-Muhammad was not a "consistent fatalist"no man ever was.
-Yet, notwithstanding his having "made prayer one of the four practical duties enjoined upon the faithful," and his constant use of language freely asserting the freedom of the will, there is such a multitude of passages in the Quran which clearly make God the author of sin (chap. vii.
+Answer, if ye had been in your houses.
+See note on ver.
+145. The teaching of this verse is decidedly fatalistic, and, taking it by itself, the only conclusion one could logically draw would be that Muhammad was a fatalist.
+But there are many passages asserting the freedom of the will.
+We regard Muhammad as having been strongly inclined to fatalism, owing to the emphasis which i.e. laid upon the doctrine of God's absolute sovereignty.
+But being a man, his own consciousness of freedom asserted itself, and so he was saved from that "belief in an absolute predestination, which turns men into mere puppets, and all human life into a grim game of chess, wherein men are the pieces, moved by the invisible hand of but a single player, and which is now so general in Muhammadan countries" (R. B. Smith's Muhammad and Muhammadanism, pp. 191, 192.)
+And yet, while believing Muhammad much less a fatalist than his disciples, whose wild fanaticism is described so eloquently by Gibbon, yet we can by no means go the length of saying with Mr. Smith, that "there is little doubt that Muhammad himself, if the alternative had been clearly presented to him, would have had more in common with Pelagius than with Augustine, with Arminius than with Calvin."
+Muhammad was not a "consistent fatalist"-no man ever was.
+Yet, notwithstanding his having "made prayer one of the four practical duties enjoined upon the faithful," and his constant use of language freely asserting the freedom of the will, there is such a multitude of passages in the Qurán which clearly make God the author of sin (chap. vii.
 155, 179, 180; xv.
 39-43; xvi.
 95; xvii.
-14-16, &c.), so many which assert the doctrine of absolute predestination, and all this so constantly confirmed by tradition, that the conclusion is irresistibly forced upon us that Muhammad is responsible for the fatalism of Islám.
+14-16, &c.). so many which assert the doctrine of absolute predestination, and all this so constantly confirmed by tradition, that the conclusion is irresistibly forced upon us that Muhammad is responsible for the fatalism of Islám.

-(156) Satan caused them to slip, i.e., by tempting them to disobedience.
+[(156)]Satan caused them to slip, i.e., by tempting them to disobedience.
 For some crime, &c.-"For their covetousness in quitting their post to seize the plunder."

-(157) Who believed not, i.e., the hypocrites of Madina who declined to fight at Ohod.
-Had journeyed, with a view to merchandise, or been at war for the cause of religion (Tafsir-i-Raufi).
+[(157)]Who believed not, i.e., the hypocrites of Madína who declined to fight at Ohod.
+Had journeyed, with a view to merchandise, or been at war for the cause of religion (Tafsír-i-Raufi).
 The sentiment of this and the two following verses is like that of vers.
-139-143; the hour of death is fixed for every man in the eternal decree of God, and those who die lighting for Islam shall be pardoned and accepted of God, and be made partakers of the joys of paradise.
+139-143; the hour of death is fixed for every man in the eternal decree of God, and those who die fighting for Islám shall be pardoned and accepted of God, and be made partakers of the joys of paradise.